From Exploration to Exploitation: A Two-Stage Entropy RLVR Approach for Noise-Tolerant MLLM Training: Introduction

 2. With a small proportion of correctly labeled data, standard GRPO training outperforms internal-signal-based methods, such as those relying on spurious rewards \citep{shao2025spuriousrewardsrethinkingtraining}.

 3. Augmenting GRPO with entropy-based losses \citep{zhang2025right} consistently yields superior performance compared to using GRPO alone.
 Similar trends are observed across other vision tasks.

-Based on the observation, we found that external-signal-based or internal-signal-based methods might be improved by generation-entropy-based methods.
-However, if the optimization objective is naively reduced to either {only} entropy maximization or {only} entropy minimization, the learning dynamics can become problematic.
-Entropy maximization only leads to policies that is hard to converge, while exclusive minimization may trap the model in sub-optimal deterministic behaviours, especially facing the label noise.
-We argue that an the entropy optimization should be scheduled and switch between the two regimes, which could offer controlled trade-off between exploration and exploitation without sacrificing convergence stability.
+Based on these observations, we find that standard GRPO alone can already match or exceed the performance of internal-signal-based methods under moderate noise conditions (i.e., excluding purely random noise).
+Furthermore, augmenting standard GRPO with entropy-based methods can yield additional improvements against noisy annotations.
+However, if the optimization objective is naively reduced to either only entropy maximization or only entropy minimization, the learning dynamics can become problematic.
+Pure entropy maximization makes convergence difficult, while exclusive entropy minimization may trap the model in sub-optimal deterministic behaviors, especially facing the label noise.
+Furthermore, pure entropy minimization suppresses the response diversity, which is necessary for the informative advantage estimation required by GRPO.
+We argue that entropy optimization should be scheduled and switched between the two regimes, which could offer a controlled trade-off between exploration and exploitation without sacrificing convergence stability.